PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

 Algorithm designed for edge analysis
 ------------------------------------

-We can think like this: can we define the sharpness of the edges?
+For answering the question of ``How to define the smooth regions``, we can think like this: can we define the sharpness of the edges?

 Yes.
 We can.

-Strongly encouraging the readers to check the python codes provided below for downloading to understand the algorithm used by us.
-(The python codes for the algorithm is easy to understand!)

-Edge analysis algorithm implemented in python is provided for downloading.

-:download:`Edge Analysis in Python<snippets/edge_strength_analysis.py>`

-See below code snippets for a quick sense.

-This is how we define the edge strength:
+See below code snippets for a quick understanding of how we define the edge strength:

 .. code-block:: python